 These festive muffins are a lighter alternative to the traditional British mince pies and are great for sharing with visitors over the holidays.
 This recipe makes 12 standard-sized muffins.

 Although all muffins tend to be lower in saturated fat and cholesterol than mince pies, these muffins are even lower than most.
 That's because the recipe uses sunflower oil instead of butter and water instead of milk.

 Another advantage of using water is that the muffins keep fresh longer—though these probably won't last long enough for you to find out.
 I use a pureed dates instead of sugar, but I have also included quantities for sugar should you prefer to use this.

-A large baking bowl
+- Large baking bowl

-A twelve-hole standard muffin tin
+- 12-hole standard muffin tin

-Make Your Own “Mincemeat."
+How to Make Your Own “Mincemeat"

-- 3 teaspoons baking powder (if you are using self-raising flour reduce this to 1 teaspoon)
+- 3 teaspoons baking powder (If you are using self-raising flour, reduce this to 1 teaspoon.)

 - 2 eggs

-- 4fl oz / 90ml /half a cup sunflower or corn oil
+- 4fl oz / 90ml / 1/2 cup sunflower or corn oil

-- Around 6–8 fl oz / 60–90ml / ¾ -1 cup water, with some extra if using the dates.
+- Around 6–8 fl oz / 60–90ml / 3/4–1 cup water, with some extra if using the dates.
 (The quantity of water needed will vary depending on the flour used; wholemeal needs more than white flour.)

-1)Line muffin tins with paper cases.
-Preheat oven to 190- 200c/ 375–400F or 170c for a fan oven.
-Gas: mark 5–6 on middle rack, 4–5 on top.
+- Line muffin tins with paper cases.
+Preheat oven to 190–200C / 375–400F or 170C for a fan oven.
+Gas: mark 5–6 on middle rack; 4–5 on top.

-2) If using dates, put them in a small pan, with just enough water to cover them, and boil gently for a few minutes, until the dates look soft and most of the water is absorbed.
+- If using dates, put them in a small pan, with just enough water to cover them, and boil gently for a few minutes, until the dates look soft and most of the water is absorbed.
 Then remove from the heat and puree.
 A hand-held blender is ideal for this.
 (The photo opposite shows the texture of dates put through a food processor, a handheld blender will get them even smoother, but mine is currently broken!)

-4) In another bowl, beat eggs with a fork.
+- In another bowl, beat eggs with a fork.
 Add the oil and around half of the water.

-5) Add pureed dates or sugar to wet ingredients.
+- Add pureed dates or sugar to wet ingredients.

 - Pour all of the wet mixture into the dry.
 Stir until just combined and no dry flour is visible.
 Add more of the water until the mixture can easily drop off your spoon.
 (How much water you need will vary depending on the type of flour you use.
 Wholemeal generally needs more than white.)

-7) Using a dessertspoon, place a layer of mixture in each muffin case.
+- Using a dessert spoon, place a layer of mixture in each muffin case.
 This should use about half your mixture.

 - Bake for 20–25 minutes for standard size.

-Let them cool a little before you eat them as mincemeat gets very hot.
+- Let them cool a little before you eat them, as mincemeat gets very hot.